Unsupervised Parameter Estimation using Model-based Decoder: Proposed Autoencoder Structure

 In the field of DoA estimation, commonly two such ML estimators are distinguished depending on the assumptions made on~$\bm{s}$~\cite{Krim1996}.
 If the estimator sees $\bm{s}$ as a deterministic but unknown parameter, we refer to this as deterministic ML (DML).
-On the other hand, if the estimator assumes the signals to be Gaussian, with $\bm{s} \sim \mathcal{N}_{\mathbb{C}}(\bm{0}, \bm{C_s})$, the stochastic ML (SML) can be formulated.
-In the latter case, the distribution $p(\bm{y}|\bm{\theta})$ is a zero mean complex Gaussian with covariance matrix
+On the other hand, if the estimator assumes the signals to be Gaussian with $\bm{s} \sim \mathcal{N}_{\mathbb{C}}(\bm{0}, \bm{C_s})$, the stochastic ML (SML) can be formulated.
+In the latter case, the distribution $p(\bm{y}\mid\bm{\theta})$ is a zero-mean complex Gaussian distribution with covariance matrix

+which follows directly from the system model in \eqref{eq:system}.
 In general, the signal covariance matrix $\bm{C_s}$ is not known at the receiver.
 The same holds for the noise variance $\sigma^2$.
-Hence, the optimization of the log-likelihood is done with respect to all three parameters resulting in the optimization problem as
+Only the $N$ snapshots $\bm{y}(t), t = 1,\ldots,N,$ are given, which are independent samples from the distribution $p(\bm{y}\mid\bm{\theta})$.
+Note that this only holds for fixed angles $\bm{\theta}$, which we assume to be constant during the $N$ snapshots.
+Thus, the aim of SML is the maximization of the joint likelihood of the snapshots with respect to $\bm\theta$, $\bm{C_s}$, and $\sigma^2$, i.e.,